cogentcore/core/docs/content/install.md

 If you run into any issues while installing Cogent Core or trying to run the demo, please re-read all of the install instructions above and make sure that you have followed them.

-If the problem still happens, it is probably related to WebGPU and Vulkan.
-Please follow these [instructions](https://linuxconfig.org/install-and-test-vulkan-on-linux) (or other ones for your distro) to make sure you have your device-specific Vulkan drivers installed.
+If the problem still happens, it is probably related to WebGPU and/or Vulkan.
+If you are on Linux, please follow these [instructions](https://linuxconfig.org/install-and-test-vulkan-on-linux) (or other ones for your distro) to make sure you have your device-specific Vulkan drivers installed.

-If you still have WebGPU or Vulkan issues, please file an [issue](https://github.com/cogentcore/core/issues).
+If you still have problems, please file an [issue](https://github.com/cogentcore/core/issues).
 Please include the output of [webgpuinfo](https://github.com/cogentcore/core/tree/main/gpu/cmd/webgpuinfo) in your bug report.
+If you are on Linux, please also include the output of `vulkaninfo`.

 After the demo is working, you can explore the [[basics]], [[tutorials]], and [[widgets]].
+You can also see more on how to [[build]] apps.